CypherPoet/charmed-dark-xcode-theme/README.md

 I love Dark Mode.
 And I love dark themes in general.
 But I've always found the _colors_ used by most dark themes to be downright ugly &mdash; stale, muddy, conflicting, and, in general, failing to take advantage of their darkened surroundings.

-So the idea behind _Charmed Dark_ is to is to create a palette of bright, charming, juicy primary colors that pop from a dark background, but still don't overwhelm and still play nicely with each other.
+So the idea behind `Charmed Dark` is to create a palette of bright, charming, juicy primary colors that pop from a dark background, but still don't overwhelm and still play nicely with each other.

 I hope you like it &mdash; but feel free to tweak as needed ✌️.